 Credit Card Refinance

-You could also refinance your timeshare using a personal unsecured loan or borrowing against your 401(k) retirement savings.
+You could also refinance your vacation ownership timeshare using a personal unsecured loan or borrowing against your 401(k) retirement savings.
 Both options offer low interest funds payable over a number of years.
 Consult a financial adviser and weigh the risks of jeopardizing your future savings and credit score against those of not re-financing the timeshare.
 Proceed only if the benefits of re-financing the timeshare are greater than the risk to your long-term financial standing.